Somerset House logo

 Collected by musician Warren Ellis after her final UK concert, this tiny, everyday item became an artifact of artistic devotion (and later inspired his 2021 memoir).
 It perfectly captures how the things we leave behind can become sacred to the people who admire us.

-HOLY POP! is curated by Tory Turk, supported by Somerset House’s Senior Curator Claire Catterall.
+Holy Pop! is curated by Tory Turk, supported by Somerset House’s Senior Curator Claire Catterall.

 Accessibility